Frank C. Bostock: Life

 On 12 April 1901, Bostock was seriously injured by Rajah, his Bengal tiger, while on tour in Indianapolis.
 The tiger had attacked and killed a young keeper called Nielsen a few weeks earlier.
 During his time in America, he befriended Theodore Roosevelt who gave Bostock a pet puma named Alice, who had become too big to handle.

 Renowned mainly as a lion trainer, Bostock is credited with discovering that lions react oddly to chairs (due to their legs) and therefore a chair can be used to control a lion.
 In 1908 he introduced the "big cage" into circus acts.
 His escapades included capturing an escaped lion in the sewers of Birmingham.
 In 1908, back in England, he brought American Style razzamatazz to a show Bostock's Arena and Jungle at Earls Court.
 He toured the show in 1908, presented it in Sheffield.
 In America he had encountered the new craze of roller skating and was among the first to bring this type of show to Britain.
 In 1910 he was owner of the Sheffield Skating Rink and when the craze faded that year he converted the rink to house his Jungle show.

 Bostock died at Kensington Mansions in the Earls Court district of London on 8 October 1912 and was buried at Abney Park Cemetery in London on 14 October.
 A unique tombstone featuring a sculpture of reclining lion was added the following year.
 The tomb echo the design of George Wombwell in Highgate Cemetery.
 At the time of Bostock's death he owned over 1000 animals and owned amusement parks in Europe, America, South Africa and Australia.

 Family

 In 1887, Bostock married Susannah Ethel Bailey (1864-1929).
 They had six daughters and one son.

+In literature and popular culture

+Neil Munro gives a satirical account of a marriage ceremony conducted in the lions' cage at Boston & Wombwell's Menagerie while it was based in New City Road, Glasgow, in his Erchie Macpherson story "A Menagerie Marriage", first published in the Glasgow Evening News of 18 April 1910.